Here is a list of some questions which you might have before your trip to Bratislava:

 What is the best area to stay at and still not be too far from the center?

 Bratislava has 5 districts which are numbered I-V. The Old Town (city center) is located in Bratislava I and is called “Stare Mesto”.
-I highlighted the ones which I suggest you find your accommodation at.
+We highlighted the ones which we suggest you find your accommodation at.
 In all three cases, choose the areas/streets which are closer to the center, as the districts are quite big and you can easily end up far anyway.
 The rest of the districts are inconveniently further and you would lose time traveling from them to the center.
 Check which hotels are in the Old Town area.

 Bratislava I – Staré Mesto (Old Town)